Our Must-do Tuscany Itinerary

 How to get from Saturnia to Rome

 It is a 3-hour drive from Saturnia to Rome if you go via Orvieto.
-This route means you can experience a taste of Umbria, the region to the east of Tuscany, which is just as beautiful but with fewer crowds.
+This route means you can experience a taste of Umbria, the region to the east of Tuscany; we think this area is just as beautiful, and there are definitely fewer crowds.
 If you can, spend a few nights here, too!

-If you are traveling by public transport on your Tuscany itinerary, there is a train to Rome from the nearby coastal town of Albinia.
+If you are traveling by public transport on your Tuscany itinerary, there is even a train to Rome from the nearby coastal town of Albania.
 The journey takes approximately two hours.

 Where to Stay in Rome